-The English module of the ISEB Pretest contains three different types of question, all in multiple-choice format.
-Firstly, are comprehension questions based on a passage where the student needs to choose one of five answer options.
+The English module of the ISEB Pretest contains three different types of questions, all in multiple-choice format.
+Firstly are comprehension questions based on a passage where the student needs to choose one of five answer options.
 This is followed by questions that test Sentence Completion and Spelling & Punctuation.

-Whilst most students find this English module preferable to traditional papers that involve written comprehensions extended writing, there are a number of pitfalls to be avoided when approaching the ISEB Pretest English module.
+Whilst most students find this English module preferable to traditional papers that involve written comprehension extended writing, there are a number of pitfalls to be avoided when approaching the ISEB Pretest English module.

 Overall, the format of the exams favours candidates who approach new tasks enthusiastically and carefully, so preparing for this module by working through sample tests and questions is prudent to help ensure children are familiar with the format of what is expected as well as experienced in negotiating their way through the various answer options.

 Here are our ten top tips to help your child excel in the ISEB Pretest English module:

 Children who have read widely for pleasure throughout their childhood find comprehension far easier than reluctant readers; they are already familiar with reading more deeply into a text and find questions about authorial intent intuitively easier than children who rarely pick up a book.

 We encourage students who are reluctant readers to read for a minimum of half an hour per day, choosing books across a variety of authors and genres.
 Popular authors such as Michael Morpurgo are great for reinforcing reading as a fun activity, but I suggest that they also listen to audiobooks as a narrator reading with expression and verve can make less popular options such as mid-twentieth century classics more appealing.

 As children approach the end of primary school, there is often less time available in the week for reading together.
 But spending time reading aloud together provides an excellent opportunity to discuss rhetorical techniques, vocabulary choices, characters’ feelings and authorial intent.
 Selecting particularly interesting phrases and picking them apart helps children to approach a text analytically.